Middlebrook Washington Rock

-(Click on pictures for a larger version)
+Click on pictures for a larger version)

 George Washington used it to watched British General Howe in New Brunswick in 1777 when his army was camped on the ridge above it right where we lived.

 The traditional Washington Rock is at Washington Rock State Park in Green Brook (5 miles from the Middlebrook Encampment).
 Washington used it when the British moved east towards Amboy (Perth Amboy), Staten Island or New York.
-He also used it during skirmishes in Quibbletown (now New Market section of Piscataway), Plainfield, Scotch Plains, Woodbridge and Edison, including the battle of Short Hills (actually occurred at what is now the Plainfield Country Club.
+He also used it during skirmishes in Quibbletown (now New Market section of Piscataway), Plainfield, Scotch Plains, Woodbridge and Edison, including the battle of Short Hills, which actually occurred at what is now the Plainfield Country Club.
 Mayers has more about that in his book.

 It is a basalt (blue stone) rock cliff near the top of the first range of the Watchung s near Vosseller Ave in Martinsville (Middlebrook Heights).
 It is 240 ft above the valley below.
 It's about 110 ft. wide and the top is 25 feet above the ground at the bottom.

 There was another candidate for Middlebrook Washington Rock between Herb Patullo's Eagle's Nest Museum at the end of Miller Lane and Chimney Rock.